 Why Should I Go Gluten-Free?

-We've already established that it's crucial for those with celiac disease to avoid gluten with vigilance to prevent adverse effects and this is why; the following are some commonly-experienced symptoms of celiac disease:
+We've already established that those with celiac disease must avoid gluten with vigilance to prevent adverse effects, and this is why; the following are some commonly-experienced symptoms of celiac disease:

 - Joint Pain